2023 Solar Incentives Guide for Olathe, KS - Tax Credits & Rebates

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Olathe utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other places you might get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you have a net metering agreement in place with your Olathe utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Olathe solar installation company.
+Your local Olathe solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these could include rebates, tax credits and more.
-These solar incentives — which might be given by the state of Kansas, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these may include rebates, tax credits and more.
+These incentives might be offered by your county or municipality, or by the Kansas government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Olathe